 - For the crumb topping: In a separate ramekin, mix together all the ingredients with your fingers until it becomes crumbly.
 Pour over the batter mixture in the mug

-- Microwave on high for 2 1/2 minutes. (this time will be different for every microwave so keep and eye on it as it cooks.
+- Microwave on high for 2 1/2 minutes. (this time will be different for every microwave so keep an eye on it as it cooks.
 It should puff up, doubling in size almost.
-When it’s finished it will be fully not sink down in the mug and should spring back when you touch it.)
+When it’s finished it will be full, not sink down in the mug, and should spring back when you touch it.)

 - Allow to cool for 10 minutes.
 This thing is HOT when you first take it out.
 If you can’t wait for that first bite, you have been warned.